Cookies on this website

 Lucy Farrimond

-I am a Neurology Registrar and Wellcome Trust Clinical Research Fellow at the Oxford Motor Neuron Disease Centre with an interest in mechanisms of motor neuron degeneration in motor neuron disease, also known as amyotrophic lateral sclerosis (ALS).
+I am an Academic Clinical Lecturer in NDCN and Honorary Neurology Registrar for Oxford University Hospitals NHS Foundation Trust.
+My research takes place within the Oxford Motor Neuron Disease Centre.
+I have a specific interest in mechanisms of motor neuron degeneration in motor neuron disease, also known as amyotrophic lateral sclerosis (ALS).